veelenga/veelenga.github.io/_posts/2023-02-06-aws-s3-replication.markdown

               - s3.amazonaws.com
 ```

-On the next step we need to attach a newly created role to the `SourceBucket` creating bucket replication configuration.
+In the next step, we need to attach a newly created role to the `SourceBucket` creating bucket replication configuration.
-In the example below, basically, it just defines the role to be attached and the destination to replicate to:
+In the example below, basically, it just defines the role to be attached and the destination to replicate:

 ```diff
 SourceBucket: